Money from Home poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to The duo makes the active choice to infiltrate the racing operation.
 Virgil poses as a veterinarian to get close to the target horse, committing them to the dangerous con., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: The boys successfully execute part of their plan and it appears they'll pull off the fix.
+Significantly, this crucial beat False victory: The boys successfully execute part of their plan and it appears they'll pull off the fix.
 They celebrate prematurely, but the stakes are raised when they learn the mob has bigger plans that will hurt innocent people., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, Their scheme is exposed or falls apart.
 Phyllis discovers their deception and rejects Virgil.
 The mob threatens violence, and they've lost both the con and any chance at redemption.
-Their old way of life has led to complete failure., illustrates the protagonist at their lowest point.
+Their old way of life has led to complete failure., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis moment: Honey and Virgil decide to double-cross the mob and protect the innocent people at the stable.
 They devise a new plan combining their con artist skills with genuine heroism to expose the criminals and let the race run fairly., demonstrating the transformation achieved throughout the journey.